 Proper lighting is another important factor to consider for the winter greenhouse.
 A shady greenhouse will not be an efficient environment for plants unless you are growing mushrooms that require a dark environment.
 LED lights in the correct spectrum are the most efficient way of implementing a bright and warm atmosphere for growing plants.

 Seedlings need light for them to thrive and grow.
 During winter, grow lights are the things to have when you want healthy and robust seedlings.
-Have a look at these easy to use and power-efficient Grow Lights.
+Learn more about grow lights here.

 Basic winter accessories to get started